chrisneave/FakeMinder/readme.md

 My own desire to mock SiteMinder to test my own custom implementations of login and change password changes.

+## Installation

+## Running Tests

+## Code Coverage

+Install Instanbul into your global packages using:

+`npm install instanbul -g`

+Then execute the npm script *coverage* using the following command:

+`npm run-script coverage`

+The results of the coverage test run will now be displayed in your default browser.

 ### Block access to protected URI

 Configure protected URI